gorkemanil/Temperature-Prediction-of-Polymers-using-IR-Spectra-and-Fingerprint-Method/README.md

 Data folder includes FTIR signals of the polymers.
-The Polymer_Datase Excel file contains polymer names, glass transition and melting temperatures, SMILES descriptions, and labels corresponding to the signal measurements.
+The Polymer_Datase Excel file contains polymer names, glass transition and melting temperatures, SMILES descriptions, and labels corresponding to the signal measurements. meta.csv contains: polymer labels, Tg, and Tm respectively.
+The graphs.csv file contains the FTIR signals along with the corresponding polymer labels.